Orazio Grassi: Early life

 Grassi was born in Savona, then part of the Republic of Genoa.
 He entered the novitiate of the Society of Jesus at the Church of Sant'Andrea al Quirinale in Rome in 1600.
-Following his profession of his first religious vows in 1603, he began studies at the Roman College, there taking courses in philosophy, theology and mathematics.
+Following the profession of his first religious vows in 1603, he began studies at the Roman College, where he took courses in philosophy, theology and mathematics.
 Among his professors were the noted German Jesuit mathematicians, Christopher Clavius, Christoph Grienberger and Odo Van Maelcote.
 He continued his studies there until 1610.

-In 1614 Grassi was assigned to serve as Jesuit college in Genoa in the capacity of assistant Master of novices.
-He served in that position for two years, before being named as to the faculty of the Roman College as a professor of mathematics.
+In 1614, Grassi was assigned to serve as Jesuit college in Genoa in the capacity of assistant Master of novices.
+He served in that position for two years before being named to the faculty of the Roman College as a professor of mathematics.
 During that period, his research focused on pure mathematics, as well as on optics and architecture.
-In 1617 he published a series of lectures he had given on the eye, De iride disputatio optica, under the pseudonym of Galeazzo Mariscotto, as well as the Tractatus tres de sphera, de horologis ac de optica.
+In 1617, he published a series of lectures he had given on the eye, De iride disputatio optica, under the pseudonym of Galeazzo Mariscotto, as well as the Tractatus tres de sphera, de horologis ac de optica.
 He pronounced solemn vows in the Society in 1618, at which time he received Holy Orders as a priest, following which he was given the chair in mathematics.
 He held this position until 1628.